motet-a/libforks/README.md

 does not return until all of them have actually exited.
 Use `libforks_kill_all` to send a different signal that SIGTERM.

 This function invalidates the given ServerConn.
-It should be called from the process that started the fork server.
+It must be called from the process that started the fork server, otherwise it will deadlock.

 -----